GabriFalko/CS361-Microservice/README.md

 - Example to retreive highest score, as http request: `GET http://localhost:[port]/highScore`
     - In JavaScript: `fetch("http://localhost:[port]/highScore");`

 The http request returns content-type `.json` if successful.
-If not successful, returns `{  message: 'the specific error' }` with status code `419`
+If not successful, returns `{  message: 'the specific error' }`

 1. Example to send new score and name, as http request: